 Foot problems to watch out for include:

 If you have diabetes, it’s important to pay attention to the health of your feet.
-Dr. Reinkraut, Dr. Suh, and Dr. Basra are all trained to deliver the care your feet need.
+Dr. Reinkraut, Dr. Suh, Danny Gomez, DPM; and Edward Costa, DPM are all trained to deliver the care your feet need.
 They can answer any questions you may have about proper home care and signs to watch out for.

 If you have diabetes, it’s important to call the doctors at Complete Foot & Ankle immediately if you experience any of the following: